icub-tech-iit/training-programming-best-practices/TRAINING.md

 ## 2.3.
 Document your code
 Running, debugging, or even just reading tests can give a lot of information about how the original code works, so you can use them as implicit documentation.
-Note that in this way the code documentation is always updated (otherwise the code doesn't compile)
+Note that in this way the code documentation is always updated (otherwise the code does not compile)

 ![alt text](img/ut003.jpeg)

 ## 2.4.
 Unit testing improves code coverage

 Unit testing helps to improve code coverage.
-:question:What is test coverage?
+:question: What is test coverage?
 It is a technique to ensure that your tests are testing your code or how much of your code you exercised by running the test.
 Are there code parts not tested?

 ## 2.5.
 Unit Testing Myth